wq/wq/docs/api/config.md

 ## pages
 The pages configuration section contains detailed information about the URL structure of the application.
 This is used by [pages.js] to map URL requests to page templates to render, and also to provide hints to [store.js] as to the structure of the REST API containing the actual data.

 > **Note**: The `pages` section of the wq configuration object can be generated automatically by [wq.db] based on your installed Django models.
 The information below is for those interested in fine-tuning the individual settings.
+If you need to customize an entry in the wq.db-generated `pages` configuration, you should do so by calling `app.router.customize_page` from [wq.db.rest].

 Each key in `config.pages` is the name of a page, which may either be a collection of list, detail, and edit views for a database entity (a *list* page), or a single *simple* page.
 In either case, the page name should typically be a singular noun.
 For each key in `config.pages`, a configuration object is defined with the following attributes.